danTomi/test/README.md

-# To-Do-List-Testing
+# Exercise
 A set of tests created in JS.
 They are run using Protractor.
-The tested application can be found at -> [To-Do List]( http://todomvc.com/examples/angularjs/#/)
+The tested page can be found at -> [PAGE]( https://www.testdevlab.com/)

 ## Setup